marcoeg/gs-redis-sink/README.md

 >The GlueSync repo doesn’t specify how to register connectors with GlueSync.
 This likely requires GlueSync server configuration, which may be documented elsewhere.

 ## Configuration
+>The GlueSync Redis sink connector assumes a JSON dictionary (e.g., in config.json) containing keys like redis_host and redis_port is loaded by GlueSync and passed to the connect method, but the exact file name, location, and validation requirements are undocumented, necessitating a hardcoded default for development.

 Configure the connector in GlueSync using a JSON dictionary.
 Below is an example configuration:

 ```json